 What’s a Credit Union?

-A credit union by definition a not-for-profit banking organization designed to provide financial services and loans to its members.
-These organizations by their nature are member-owned, with even the directors of the board being voted on by credit union members.
-This board, elected by and steered in essence by members, sets policies such as dividend and loan rates.
+A credit union by definition is a not-for-profit banking organization designed to provide financial services and loans to its members.
+Credit Unions are member-owned, with even the board of directors being voted on by credit union members.
+The board, elected by and to represent all credit union members, help to sets policies and rates for share accounts and loans.
 That’s one of the reasons credit unions are considered to be one of the safest institutions to do business with.
-It’s owned by its members and it’s not for profit, meaning it will offer reasonable rates for the benefit of the members/owners, not for the bottom line.
+Credit Unions are owned by its members and it’s not for profit.
+This means our main focus is to offer you competitive rates and services, not our bottom line.

 If you’re not in the business of profit, what’s the goal?

-Many credit unions were established nearly a century ago by various communities, oftentimes by groups of employees of a company.
-In KEMBA’s case, it was the Kroger Employees Mutual Benefits Association.
-You could almost look at us as a pooling of resources in a local banking institution as opposed to larger national organizations that don’t necessarily benefit the community.
+Credit Unions were established nearly a century ago by various communities and groups of employees of a company.
+In KEMBA’s case, it was a group of Kroger employees.
+That gave us our name, KEMBA stands for Kroger Employees Mutual Benefits Association.
+Basically, we provide a way to pool resources in a local banking institution as opposed to larger national organizations that don’t necessarily benefit the community.
 Because membership was exclusive to a specific group, only people within that group were able to obtain loans from us, as it still is today.
 That’s also why there is a latent incentive to have policies that are in the interest of the members and investors, like keeping rates low and dividends high.